Trusted Substance Abuse Treatment in Indiana

 Data from the same report indicates heroin addiction in Indiana impacts the genders differently.
 When examining overdose statistics for 2017, males accounted for more than 60% of overdose cases.
 The majority of deaths were among whites (80%) individuals between ages 30-39.

 Signs & Symptoms of a Heroin Addiction

 Heroin is similar to many other opioid drugs.
 When someone uses heroin, tolerance, dependence, and addiction develop quickly.
 Tolerance occurs when you begin using heroin with time, and find that you need higher and more frequent doses to maintain the high you remembered from your first dose.
 As tolerance and dependency develop without comprehensive addiction treatment at a heroin rehab like Evolve, so does your risk for accidental overdose and death.

 Addiction is a disease unique to the individual.
 While two people may struggle with heroin addiction, the outward symptoms of their addiction may be different.
 Many factors contribute to how heroin addiction will affect someone.
 These include the severity of their addiction, how long they have been using, how they use heroin, and how much or how often they use.
-Depending on their unique addiction, symptoms may be mild early on before progressing quickly to moderate or severe as tolerance builds.
+Depending on their unique addiction, symptoms may be mild early on, before progressing quickly to a moderate or severe addiction as their tolerance builds.

 Signs of heroin addiction can be physical, psychological, and behavioral.
 The physical symptoms of heroin addiction are often the first to occur and the most apparent to friends and family.
 When someone injects heroin, they will feel the effects, including euphoria and happiness, almost immediately.
 Using heroin in other ways such as snorting, smoking, or running onto the gums does not produce the same immediate reaction; however, the signs of a heroin “high” will be apparent as soon as the drug begins to work within the brain.